 How long does it take to start an Iowa corporation?

-The fastest method is creating an Iowa Fast Track Filing account to submit online— you’ll get your approval within a day.
-Note that the online system doesn’t have a set form, so you’ll have to create your own Articles of Incorporation and upload them.
-If you forgo online filing and mail your Articles, it will take anywhere from a few days to a few weeks for processing.
+The fastest method is uploading your Articles of Incorporation through an Iowa Fast Track Filing account — you’ll get your approval within a day.
+If you choose to mail your articles, it will take anywhere from a few days to a few weeks to process.